 NGBD 2020 Symposium

-DXtera Institute®, Universitat Oberta de Catalunya and contributors are pleased to announce the Next Generation By Design 2020 Symposium will be held May 26-28 in Barcelona, Spain.
+DXtera Institute®, Universitat Oberta de Catalunya and contributors announce that the Next Generation By Design 2020 Symposium is going virtual!

 ABOUT THE SYMPOSIUM

 The Next Generation By Design (NGBD) Symposium is an annual event that brings together education industry leaders and practitioners who are actively designing, developing, deploying and promoting next generation software and systems to more effectively support student success.
 Over the past few years, the Symposium has engaged hundreds of participants from over twelve countries and international organizations in action-oriented discussions that lead to collaborative projects.
 Learn more about the Symposium in this short video.